-Issue: At this time, only one food pantry on Staten Island have not had SICIL staff members on site to provide outreach services to individuals with disabilities.
+Issue: At this time, there is only one food pantry on Staten Island have who allow SICIL staff members on site to provide outreach services to individuals with disabilities.

-Activities: The Executive Director will advocate with directors of food pantries to encourage them to have SICIL staff on site to provide outreach services.
+The director will advocate with directors of food pantries to encourage them to have SICIL staff on site to provide outreach services.